-For here have we no continuing city, but we seek one to come.
+For here we have no continuing city, but we seek the one to come.
 (Hebrews 13:14)

-We Christians are looking for a city to come to earth in which we shall live forever, not a city to which we will go and live forever in the spirit realm.
+We Christians are to look for a city to come to earth in which we shall live forever, not a city to which we will go and live forever in the spirit realm.

 Abraham apart from us cannot be made perfect.
 When all the elect have been made perfect, then the new Jerusalem will descend from the new sky to be located forever on a high mountain of the new earth.

 The idea that the purpose of the Christian Gospel is to admit us to Heaven so we may live forever in the spirit realm is false.
 The purpose of the Christian Gospel is to change us so we may have fellowship with God.
-The Gospel has nothing to do with going to Heaven to live forever.
+The Gospel is unrelated to going to Heaven to live forever.
 There certainly is a Heaven where God, Jesus, the saints and holy angels are in the present hour.
 But all of this is coming to the earth as soon as the necessary preparations have been made.

-People may think they would enjoy remaining as a disembodied spirit in Heaven forever, but when they see the Glory of God covering an earth from which the curse had been lifted they soon would change their mind.
+People may think they would enjoy remaining as a disembodied spirit in Heaven forever, but when they see the Glory of God covering an earth from which the curse had been lifted, they soon would change their minds.